 - Shown in Comedy Central commercials

 ...and many more occurrences than we actually know about.
 The wildfire spread was incredible; we didn’t realize it could happen until it did.
 Below, I want to describe some of the most astonishing instances of these watermarks going viral.

-On my birthday this year (coincidence), Joe Jonas posted a video meme on Instagram and Twitter with the Kapwing watermark on it.
+On my birthday 2019 (coincidence), Joe Jonas posted a video meme on Instagram and Twitter with the Kapwing watermark on it.
 Happy birthday to me!

 Other celebrities like Jennifer Lopez have shared Kapwing watermarks on their Instagram story.
 One artist used Kapwing to make a vertical video for Spotify.
 Of course, they don’t tag or mention Kapwing, but the brand gets exposure regardless.

 Last October, right after we hired our first employee, Kanye West retweeted a watermarked video.
 Within hours, it had gotten hundreds of thousands of views.

 In 2021, Snoop Dog tweeted out a Kapwing watermarked video to advertise his NFT Project.